SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-darwin-award-vaccine.md

 Strategy (1) vaccinates a bunch of people as fast as possible, making them at least partially immune as soon as possible.
-Strategy (2) makes those same people wait, while you vaccinate slowly for no particular reason other than that you want to be seen _doing_ something every day.
+Strategy (2) makes those same people wait, while you vaccinate slowly for no particular reason other than _to be seen doing something_ every day.
 It sacrifices lives for political theatre.

-Vaccines are not like food, to be rationed out in an emergency over a period of time, to prevent starvation.
+Vaccines are not like food and water, to be rationed out in an emergency over a period of time, to prevent starvation or thirst.
 The correct strategy is to _use them up_ by getting them into people's arms as fast as possible.
 The alternative is to make people wait, during which time some of them will die.

 Technically, a Darwin Awardee must be killed by their own deed, or at least accidentally sterilized so they do not reproduce further.
-Drakeford does not therefore qualify.
+Drakeford does not therefore qualify, technically.
 But&hellip; given that some nonzero number of people died before this policy was corrected, he's certainly had an effect on others.